 3.4 Mature spherules

-Gene expression in mature spherules was also compared to gene expression in mycelia (Supplemental Table ??).
-There were many more genes up-regulated in mature spherules (960) than in day young (407), but most of the genes up-regulated in young spherules were also up-regulated in mature organisms but there were many genes that were down-regulated in young spherules but not mature spherules (Fig. 3).
+Gene expression in mature spherules was also compared to gene expression in mycelia (Supplemental Table 1).
+There were many more genes up-regulated in mature spherules (960) than in day young (407), but most of the genes up-regulated in young spherules were also up-regulated in mature organisms.
+In contrast, there were many genes that were down-regulated in young spherules but not mature spherules (Fig. 3).

 Fig. 3